woosflex/AutophiGen/README.md

 ```
 autophigen.py -i [input file] -e [email address]
 ```
-You can also use ```autophigen.py -h``` to look for arguement options.
+You can also use ```autophigen.py -h``` to look for arguement options. <br>
 > [!NOTE]
-> Input sequences should be in a fasata file.
+> Input sequences should be in a fasata file. <br>
 > [!NOTE]
-> AutophiGen can take multiple sequences as input in a single file as it have parsing functions to handle and process multiple sequences.
+> AutophiGen can take multiple sequences as input in a single file as it have parsing functions to handle and process multiple sequences. <br>
 > [!IMPORTANT]
-> Check requirements.txt to install and update modules and their dependencies to the required version to run the analysis smoothly.
+> Check requirements.txt to install and update modules and their dependencies to the required version to run the analysis smoothly. <br>
 > [!IMPORTANT]
 > If facing error [SSL: CETIFICATE_VERIFY_FAILED].
 It is Python 3.x for MacOS does not relying on MacOS SSL certificates.
 Kindly do the following to reolve this issue:
 > 1. Navigate to Application/Python 3.x in Finder.
 You will see a command file shipped with python named "Install certificates.command".
 > 2. Run the command file.
-It will simply install the certificates using pip.
+It will simply install the certificates using pip. <br>
 ## Known Errors and shortcomings:
 The errors are mostly resolvable and are present due to my lack of experience as a beginner.
 Below mentioned are things which I would like to improve in this program:
 1. Running BLAST can be a bit slow due to usage of Biopython's qblast module to access BLAST APIs.
-2. Program may give some errors which I have not recieved during my testing runs or need some in-depth technical knowledge to induce and test.
+2. Program may give some errors which I have not recieved during my testing runs or need some in-depth technical knowledge to induce and test.<br>
 > [!NOTE]
-> If facing any errors in the program, kindly inform me of the same by mail on adnanraza3435@gmail.com.
+> If facing any errors in the program, kindly inform me of the same by mail on adnanraza3435@gmail.com. <br>
 ## Thank You for trying and using this program!